rnjailamba/PermalinkJS/README.md

 ## Usage - Example 1

-Just include the following script tag on your HTML page.
+Just include the following script tag on your HTML page.( after jquery and permalink.js )
-All h1,h2,h3,h4,h5,h6 elements within the element div will get permalinks now.
+All h1,h2,h3,h4,h5,h6,p,a,blockquote,header,footer,ul,ol elements that are direct children of the div with id="element" will get permalinks now.

 ```
 <script>